lex00/cloudformation_dataclasses/docs/IMPORTER.md

 - Team projects with multiple contributors
 - When you need maximum reusability
 - When you want consistent, predictable output

-**Brief Mode**
-- Quick one-off conversions
-- Small templates (< 10 resources)
-- Scripts and automation
-- When you prefer imperative style
+- When you want full wrapper classes for all PropertyTypes

 **Mixed Mode**
 - Medium-sized templates
+- When you want more concise output
 - When you have repeated tags across resources
 - When you want typed policy documents
 - Balance between readability and verbosity